 I am also planning on getting some more brewing notebooks made.
 I would like to add a few other manual brewers to the mix (such as the Aeropress, French Press and Siphon).
 I am thinking about switching out the moleskins for a less expensive notebook to bring the price down but am still searching for the right one.

-The best way to keep informed about shop changes is to sign up to follow me via Gumroad.
-I send out minimal messages but they will all be pertaining to coupon codes, new products and price declines.
+The best way to keep informed about shop changes is to follow me on Etsy.

 That’s about it for the (not so) short and sweet update.
 If you want to follow my progress on my kitchen remodel, I may be posting some GoPro demolition videos on my scarcely populated YouTube channel.